appwrite/rfc/009-s3-storage-support.md

 <!-- What parts of the design do you expect to resolve through the RFC process before this gets merged? -->

 <!-- Write your answer below. -->
-1. Do we support multiple buckets?
-If yes, how?
-2. There are options like dual-stack, file versioning, which is yet to be explored, and supporting all those features might be difficult without the SDK, will be much like implementing the whole S3 part of AWS SDK.
-3. How do we set Access control ACL

 ### Future possibilities